chrisgleissner/loom-webflux-benchmarks/README.md

 ## Config

+### Common

+- The `build-$approach.gradle` file configures the heap space to 1 GiB.
+The value of `$approach` is replaced with either `loom` or `webflux`, depending on the approach under test.
+- The `src/main/resources/application.yaml` file enables HTTP/2.
+- Time-out is 60s for both client and server.

-### Client Config
+### Scenario-specific

-Each line in `config/scenarios.csv` configures a test scenario which is performed first for Virtual Threads, then for WebFlux.
+Each line in `config/scenarios.csv` configures a test scenario which is performed first for Java Virtual Threads, then for WebFlux.

 #### Example